pipeforce/pipeforce.github.io/docs/guides/170_faas.md

 ### JSON object argument

-Let's assume you have a function like this deployed under name `myapp.hello`:
+Let's assume you have a function like this deployed under name `myapp:helloworld`:

 ```python
 def function(firstName, lastName):